-Matt Scholten was a Senior Lecturer in Acting and Guest Director at the University of Southern Queensland, working with students in the Bachelor of Creative Arts and Honours degrees from 2015-2017.
-In 2018, Matt will be lecturing in acting at Griffith University and QUT in Brisbane.
-Matt recently completed work as Acting/Drama Coach on Magpie Pictures’ television production Grace Beside Me.
+Matt was a Senior Lecturer in Acting and Guest Director at the University of Southern Queensland, working with students in the Bachelor of Creative Arts and Honours degrees from 2015-2017.

-At GRADA, Matt directed productions including A Midsummer Night’s Dream, The Seagull, Macbeth, Don’s Party, Thirteen and wrote and directed a touring work for children, Little Splash as well as the play The Drums of Time, a verbatim work commemorating the lives of local people in WW1, a collaboration by BPACC with the Benalla ANZAC Commemorative Project and GRADA.
-Matt worked as resident dramaturg on Our Town and Dimboola, and on devised works We Have A Right To Know and Mr Harcourt Comes Home.
-Matt created a popular play readings season for GRADA, ran a part time Acting Studio programme and a series of masterclasses with leading industry practitioners as artists in residence including actors Noni Hazlehurst and John Wood.
+At GRADA, Matt was resident dramaturg on Our Town and Dimboola, and on devised works We Have A Right To Know and Mr Harcourt Comes Home.
+Matt created a popular play readings season for GRADA, ran a part time Acting Studio programme and a series of masterclasses with leading industry practitioners and artists in residence.

 In 2012, Matt was a visiting lecturer and guest speaker at the Adelaide College of the Arts.

 In 2013, Matt conducted theatre workshops at Union House Theatre at the University of Melbourne and directed The Tempest for them.